RasTacsko/DubRecen-PwnGang-Build-Guides/ReadMe.txt

 N - You would NOT like the HDMI display to mirror on the display either

 Reboot your pwnagotchi, and it should be smiling soon...

+For backlight control you can use these commands to turn it off/on: sudo sh -c 'echo "0" > /sys/class/backlight/soc\:backlight/brightness' sudo sh -c 'echo "1" > /sys/class/backlight/soc\:backlight/brightness'

 Step 7) Adding support for the pitft